jmodjeska/pgplus-shortlink/README.md

     "\n ^RShort link to this URL is: http://talker.com/url/%s.^N\n", sl_link);
     ```

-1. Insert the following into `src/version.c` at [line 157](https://github.com/talkers/pgplus/blob/master/src/version.c#L157):
+1. Replace `src/version.c` with the one provided, or insert the following code at [line 157](https://github.com/talkers/pgplus/blob/master/src/version.c#L157):

     ```